githubEdit

 • what challenges arise from the FDIC taking over digital assets as a receiver?

 In April 2022, the FDIC took more aggressive action.
 It required all insured institutions to notify the FDIC regarding what crypto-related activities the institutions are engaging in, or intend to engage in.
-FDIC, Financial Institution Letter, Notification of Engaging in Crypto-Related Activities (2022.04.07).
-The letter begins by noting that “[c]rypto-related activities may pose significant safety and soundness risks, as well as financial stability and consumer protection concerns.”
-Id.
+FDIC, Financial Institution Letter, Notification of Engaging in Crypto-Related Activitiesarrow-up-right (2022.04.07).
+The letter begins by noting that "[c]rypto-related activities may pose significant safety and soundness risks, as well as financial stability and consumer protection concerns."
+Id.arrow-up-right

 The letter then identified key risks in the areas of (1) safety and soundness; (2) financial stability; and (3) consumer protection.
 Among others, those risks include: